Transcriptome: Analysis

 A number of organism-specific transcriptome databases have been constructed and annotated to aid in the identification of genes that are differentially expressed in distinct cell populations.

 RNA-seq is emerging (2013) as the method of choice for measuring transcriptomes of organisms, though the older technique of DNA microarrays is still used.
 RNA-seq measures the transcription of a specific gene by converting long RNAs into a library of cDNA fragments.
 The cDNA fragments are then sequenced using high-throughput sequencing technology and aligned to a reference genome or transcriptome which is then used to create an expression profile of the genes.

 Applications

+Humans

+The number of protein-coding RNA sequences expression by each organ varies significantly between the organs, but also depends on the definitions and methodology used.
+In general, brain, testes, lymphatic system show the highest activity, and endometrium, gallbladder, seminal vesicle and smooth muscle show the lowest.

+Table : The tissue elevated genes for each of the 36 tissue types, shown for the different categories of elevated expression.